Too many truck drivers are seriously injured every year by unsecured loads in or on the trailer.

 If freight is not secured properly at the point of loading, it can topple out on an unsuspecting driver when he opens his trailer doors, before backing into a loading dock.

-How to Avoid Injury From Unsecured Loads
+5 Ways To Avoid Injury From Unsecured Loads

 - Ask the shipper to secure the load at the rear of the trailer when his finished loading.
 That way you can see that the freight is secured and stabled, before proceeding on your way.

-2. Secure the Load Yourself, if the situation is right.
+- Secure the load yourself, if the situation is right.
 If the shipper will not or does not secure that load from toppling, secure the load yourself using load locks, load bars or load straps.

-Carry extra cargo securement devices, such as load bars, load bars or load straps, in case they aren’t provided by the shipper, or if you need a little extra security on the load you are pulling.
+- Carry extra cargo securement devices, such as load bars, load bars or load straps, in case they aren’t provided by the shipper, or if you need a little extra security on the load you are pulling.

-Three Basic Tools For Load Securement (Dry Vans & Reefers)
+Use These 3 Basic Tools For Load Securement (Dry Vans & Reefers)